ffxx68/Sharp_LittleC_Compiler/README.md

 [MAME]> dofile ("[path to lcc home]\key.lua")
 ```

-where you might replace [path to lcc home] with your path to the location of LitteC.
+You might replace `[path to lcc home]` with your path to the location of LitteC where `key.lua` is found.

-With the script loaded, you have a function send key strokes from the console directly to the emulated device keyboard.
+With the script loaded, the `key()` function can be used to send key strokes from the console directly to the emulated device keyboard.

 For example, the below is the way to enter some of the instructions seen before (note how "#" is a shortcut to toggle BASIC mode):